Running with HTCondor

 You’ll need to modify

-condor_submit, which should be the root of the SPRAS repository.You’ll need to ensure your SPRAS configuration file has a few key values set, including
+htcondor/spras.sub– the in-file comments there explain exactly which lines to uncomment and when each is needed.You’ll need to ensure your SPRAS configuration file has a few key values set, including

 mkdir htcondor/logsfrom the root of the repository.